crate/activerecord-crate-adapter/README.md

        host: 127.0.0.1
        port: 4200

-Crate doesn't come with an autoincrement feature for your model ids.
+CrateDB doesn't come with an autoincrement feature for your model ids.
 So you need to set it yourself.
-One way is to use SecureRandom.uuid, if you think there is a better one, please add an issue so we can discuss.
+One way is to use `SecureRandom.uuid`, if you think there is a better one, please add an issue, so we can discuss.

     class Post < ActiveRecord::Base